 Can Dogs Eat Popsicles?

-What Kind of Yogurt Should I Use for Dog Treats?
+What Kind of Yogurt Should I Use to Make Popsicles for Dogs?

 Be sure to check the ingredients list of any yogurt you’d like to feed your dog.
 Do NOT use yogurt that contains Xylitol, an artificial sweetener that is very toxic to dogs.